danzek/annotationis/Operating Systems/Windows/BITS.md

     Microsoft-Windows-Bits-Client/(Microsoft-Windows-Bits-Client/Operational.evtx

+On Windows 10, it apppears the BITS transfers are stored in a `.db` file (and I also observed `.log` files) in the same location.
+BITS v5.0 is included in Windows 10, where the version of `%windir%\System32\QMgr.dll` is "`7.8.xxxx.xxxx`".
+I am not sure how to parse this database file yet (please contact me to let me know or fork this repo and issue a pull request to this page explaining it more!).

 ## Tools

  - The [French National Agency for Information Systems Security (Agence nationale de la sécurité des systèmes d'information / ANSSI-FR)](https://www.ssi.gouv.fr/) released [bits_parser](https://github.com/ANSSI-FR/bits_parser) which extracts BITS jobs from QMGR queues and stores parsed results in CSV format.
 [Xavier Mertens wrote a blog post](https://isc.sans.edu/forums/diary/Investigating+Microsoft+BITS+Activity/23281/) about using this tool.
 Note that *Python 3.3+ is required* (this was not documented anywhere when I first went to install it).

  - [Microsoft BITS Samples and Tools](https://msdn.microsoft.com/en-us/library/windows/desktop/aa362824(v=vs.85).aspx)

- - [The Microsoft BITSAdmin tool](https://msdn.microsoft.com/en-us/library/windows/desktop/aa362813(v=vs.85).aspx) is now deprecated but works with old systems like WinXP SP2 (BITS is now integrated into PowerShell).
+ - [The Microsoft BITSAdmin tool](https://msdn.microsoft.com/en-us/library/windows/desktop/aa362813(v=vs.85).aspx) is deprecated as of Windows 7 (BITS is now integrated into PowerShell).

  - [SecureWorks has written about malware leveraging BITS](https://www.secureworks.com/blog/malware-lingers-with-bits) to evade remediation.
 It also appears they wrote a [010 Editor](https://www.sweetscape.com/download/010editor/) template in the screenshots, but they did not share it publicly in this post.